spencerbraun/stats_notes/CS230/Deep_Learning.md

 * In a generator - to get 64 x 64 x 3 image would need a FC layer of size 64 x 64 x 3 units or use a deconvolution
 * Encode information in reduced volume (H and W) then expand back out to original size
 * Keep the max activation of a feature map, then reverse the network.
 Unpool, relu, deconvolution through the layers to get to the reconstruction in the image of what activated that portion of the feature map
 * Unpool: But maxpool is not invertible since it only stores the max from the region it pools.
 But we can cache switches - they tell us the positions in the matrix that the max value came from.
+A matrix of 0's and 1's indicating we took a maxpool from this position or not.
 We don't get back the full matrix, so we set the rest of the values to 0.
 We care about the more discriminative feature so we can stick with just the max values.
 * Pass switches from forward prop to unpools to make this work
 * Deconv:
 	* $\begin{bmatrix}0\\0\\x_1\\\vdots\\x_8\\0\\0\end{bmatrix} \rightarrow$ 1D conv with size 4, stride 2, pad 4 -> y.